koka-lang/koka/doc/spec/tour.kk.md

 ```

 It is a bit annoying we had to put the final right-parenthesis after the last
 brace in the previous example.
-As a convenience, Koka allows anonymous functions to _follow_
+As a convenience, &koka; allows anonymous functions to _follow_
 the function call instead -- this is also known as _trailing lambdas_.
 For example, here is how we can print the numbers
 ``1`` to ``10``: